Supremolink81/GestureCV/Trials.md

 ![Loss Function Graph 51](./loss_function_graph_51.png)

 Alright, it may be time to expand the dataset; we will increase the size of the dataset in 2 steps; creating 8 progressively more blurred versions of each image using box blurring, increasing the dataset to 180 000 images.
 We will then flip all images along the y axis to double the samples.
 So our final image dataset now contains 360 000 images.
+Due to this increase in image size, memory constraints get tight, so the image sizes are reduced to 63x63.

 We train with a learning rate of 0.1, a batch size of 500, and 50 epochs.
 This yields 100.0% training accuracy and 99.968% validation accuracy, with the following loss graph: